abed47/backend-interview/README.md

 - Include JSdoc comments and/or Swagger specifications to impress us.
 - Logging / Monitoring
 - Integrate a centralized app logging/monitoring system.
-- Really, please just don’t use “console.log” as the primary debugging/logging tool.
-- Javascript Style and Linting
-- Use a javascript linter, along with a linting npm script.
-We like clean code.
-- Dockerize
-- Include a working Dockerfile with the app directory.
-- Push a docker image to public DockerHub, and share the link

 #### How we will judge the task